What to know about buying a house in Missouri

 Missouri first-time home buyer grants

 To get down payment assistance from the MHDC, you’ll need to use one of its mortgage loans.
-That means you’ll have to be within household income limits and purchase price limits, among other criteria.
+That means you’ll have to be within household income and purchase price limits, among other criteria.

 Via the CAL program, you can receive up to 4% of the home’s purchase price to help with your down payment and/or closing costs.
-You’ll have to repay some or all that money if you move, sell, or refinance the home in less than 10 years.
+You’ll have to repay some or all of that money if you move, sell, or refinance the home in less than 10 years.
 But, at the end of year 5, MHDC begins to forgive the loan at the rate of one-sixtieth of its value each month.
 So, by the end of year 10, you’ll owe nothing.

 Buying a home in Missouri’s major cities